MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 To get started, ask your team these questions:

-* What types of activities do we regularly perform?
+- *What types of activities do we regularly perform?*
-* What natural handoffs occur within our team?
-Or, from our team to other teams?
+- *What natural hand offs occur within our team?
+Or, from our team to other teams?*
-* What activities will help reinforce our team policies, such as analysis, code review, or design acceptance?
+- *What activities will help reinforce our team policies, such as analysis, code review, or design acceptance?*
-* What work needs to occur at each stage?
+- *What work needs to occur at each stage?*

-Our example dev team came up with these stages as essential to their process:
+Our example development team came up with these stages as essential to their process:

 ![Example workflow stages ](_img/ALM_AC_Workflow.png)